 I'm also a research fellow on the TRANSGENE team led by Miguel García-Sancho, wherein I'm developing a history of yeast genome sequencing as part of a comparative project investigating how genome sequencing data was created and used through yeast, human, and pig case studies.
 Find more about the foci of that project on the project website.

-I co-convenene (with Niki Vermeulen) Social Dimensions of Systems and Synthetic Biology, a required course for Masters students in synthetic and systems biology programs.
+I co-convenene (with Niki Vermeulen) Social Dimensions of Systems and Synthetic Biology, a required course for Masters students in synthetic and systems biology programs and an elective for MSc students in STIS.
 I also give occasional guest lectures about science communication, multispecies collaboration, and the history of yeast as a model organism.

 Other Teaching Activities